kyma-project/serverless/docs/user/07-70-function-specification.md

 > Note: For better understanding, you can look at [main dockerfiles](https://github.com/kyma-project/kyma/blob/main/resources/serverless/templates/runtimes.yaml) which are responsible for building the final image based on the `base_image` argument which you as a user can override and what we are doing in [this tutorial](/docs/user/03-110-override-runtime-image.md).

-Every Function's Pods container have the same system environments which helps you configure the Functions server.
+Every Function's Pods container has the same system environments, which helps you configure the Functions server.
 For more information, read the [Environment variables](/docs/user/05-20-env-variables.md) page.